amirahSaad/NLP/Project Proposal.md

 ![trip-advisor](https://user-images.githubusercontent.com/90131899/141645902-cba2935f-4636-4e8a-87f4-30b4d7da109a.png)

-project proposal for the unsupervised Natural Language Processing (NLP) project.
+Project proposal for the unsupervised Natural Language Processing (NLP) project.

 ### introduction:
 Hotels play a crucial role in traveling and with the increased access to information new pathways of selecting the best ones emerged.